arepetti/Tinkwell/README.md

 }
 ```

-If you have derived measures then you could defined like so:
+If you have derived measures then you could define them like so:

 ```text
 // This is just a constant, we can use it to simulate changes forcing an update using PostMan